 Architecture

-Understand how the local store, MCP bridge, and daemon stay aligned so you can hand work off and still trust the loop.
+Understand how the local store, MCP bridge, and daemon stay aligned so Codex can keep moving and you can still trust the loop.

 Runtime layers